 Cleaning with Sanitizers and Disinfectants

 While sanitizers and disinfectants are a strong solution for your cleaning job, they aren’t always a good idea for the first round of cleaning.
 If the office space or work area is especially dirty, it’s best to clean the areas with a gentle soap and water solution before applying any of the sanitizers or disinfectant products.
-The sanitizers and disinfectants work differently than a more gentle cleaning solution like soaps and detergents.
-Sanitizers and disinfectants need time to work after application.
+The sanitizers and disinfectants work differently than a more gentle cleaning solution like soaps and detergents; sanitizers and disinfectants need time to work after application.
 It should be noted on the bottle that the application of the sanitizers and disinfectants should be allowed to sit on the work area for a period of time before wiping or rinsing off.
 This time interval allows the sanitizers and disinfectant solutions the ability they need to kill off any viruses, mold, mildew, fungi, and bacteria.

 When to Use Sanitizers and Disinfectants

 Sanitizers and disinfectants are the top of the line cleaning solutions when you need your work, office, or production areas deep cleaned and decontaminated.
-Their use is also a must when working to avoid contaminations from any foodborne illnesses, viruses, and other bacterial infections during food prep or times of flu or other illnesses.
+Their use is also a must when working to avoid contaminations from any food borne illnesses, viruses, and other bacterial infections during food prep or times of flu or other illnesses.
 We should note that while sanitizers are often used on a daily basis to keep your work environment clean and smelling nice, disinfectants are really the products to use when the spread of viruses or food borne illness is of concern.

-Cleaning Your Workspace Right
+Cleaning Your Workplace Right

-After a complete review of the specialty cleaning, sanitizing and disinfecting solutions available, choosing the perfect cleaning supplies should be easier.
+After a complete review of the specialty cleaning, sanitizing, and disinfecting solutions available, choosing the perfect cleaning supplies should be easier.
 Keeping these tough cleaners on hand for certain situations is a must for particular types of businesses like restaurants, childcare and healthcare facilities.
 They should be easy to access and in good supply so they are always available as needed.
 Incorporating the right sanitizer or disinfectant cleaner in a complete cleaning plan is a good way to stay ahead of nasty germs, bacteria and viruses.

 Your Dependable Local Commercial Cleaning Service